Have you ever noticed the smiley faces or emojis on your Contacts page and wondered what those are?

 Points are awarded based on a contact's interaction with your email.
 If a contact opens, clicks, or plays an email, points are given.
 Points expire 90 days after the interaction.
 Here's how points are attributed to your contact's interaction with your communication:

 The way the point scale works is pretty easy; as your contacts interact with your communication, the strength of that relationship (or "relationship score") goes up!
 Remember that points have a lifespan of 90 days, so if somebody opens your email today, that point will go away in 90 days.
 You'll have some work to do to keep your scores up and your relationships strong.
 Get it?

 Here's how the smiley-face scale works.
 You can see the actual score of the individual by hovering over the smiley icon in the list screen or by clicking on the email address to access the contact details screen:

 So how do you use this information?
 Well, that's the fun part!
 You can use relationship scores in several ways.
 For example, you might try and target a communication to your weakest relationships to try to get them more engaged with your content, thereby boosting their score.
-Or, you might send a communication that has a stronger call to action to fill out a form, click a link, or, best of all, reply with a video!
+Or, you might send a communication that has a stronger call to action to fill out a form or click a link.
 It's really up to you — the goal is to build relationships with your contacts, and we hope this tool helps you do just that.